 Back then, in the 1700s and early 1800s, this area was almost totally inaccessible except by canoe.
 In the 200 years since, that remains the case across a huge swath of North America.

-Just for fun, and before reading further, look at the map and find Pierre on the North Shore of Lake Superior.
+Just for fun, and before reading further, find Pierre (Two Harbors) on the North Shore of Lake Superior.
 When you find Pierre, come back and follow the next instructions.

-It's pretty impressive to think of Pierre and his comrades walking and paddled through these places, perhaps giving a wave and a smile to the people who already lived there.
+It's pretty impressive to think of Pierre and his comrades walking and paddling through these places, perhaps giving a wave and a smile to the people who already lived there.

 Have you ever had one of those nightmares where you're out in public and you suddenly realize you have no pants on?
 (I never have.)

 Why It's Interesting

 There are a number of voyageur statues along the North Shore, but poor Pierre has no pants!
 As the comedian Joe E. Lewis once said, "Show me a man with both feet on the ground and I'll show you a man who can't get his pants on."